 - Broomrape is a prolific seed producer.
 One plant can produce over 100,000 seeds; each seed only 0.3 mm long.
 Broomrape seed has been documented to last in the soil for at least 25 years, and is expected to last even longer.

-- The host range of Branched broomrape covers a number of economically important rotational crops in the Central Valley: safflower, sunflower, carrot, bell pepper, several brassica species, lettuce, several bean crops (chick pea, faba bean, vetch, clover), melon, potato, hemp, olive and many common weeds.
+- The host range of Branched broomrape covers a number of economically important rotational crops in the Central Valley: safflower, sunflower, carrot, bell pepper, several brassica species, lettuce, several bean crops (chick pea, faba bean, vetch, clover), melon, potato, hemp, and many common weeds.

 - Although broomrape is a weed which other processing tomato producing regions outside of the U.S. deal with (recent studies from Chile and Greece suggest a potential 80% crop loss) there has been no findings to date of easily transferable resistance genes.
 The methods of control which are in use elsewhere are complicated, costly and use chemistries which are not yet registered for use in tomatoes in the state of California.